edgarkech/scalable_field_camera/STL_4x5/README.md

 The bellows frames consist of two individual parts (inner and outer frame), but I modeled them as one piece for easier modeling and printing.
 They are just "linked" together via the bottom 0.1mm (for easier printing).
 Just use a knife to split inner and outer frame and clean up the edges.

+### dove tails:
+the fit of the various dove tails may be very tight in the beginning.
+So I'd recommend pre-assembling the dovetails and trying to move the parts.
+If it is too tight, use fine sandpaper until there is only very little friction.
+It shouldn't get wobbly.

 ### front standart:
 don't try to print the front standart in its upright position.
 Lay it down ot its back side and make sure to allow support everywhere.
+Assembling:
+- Make sure the dove tails of slider and front standard aren't too tight (see section "dove tails")
+- put slider and front standard together before assembling the pulling lever mechanism.

+### pulling levers assembly
+- pulling levers and pulling lever plate: put them together and rotate the pulling levers on their axis until there is no noticable friction.
+If the holes in the levers are too small, use a 8mm drill bit (just by hand) to widen it.
+- pulling lever plate: make sure that little horizontal hole is open (if not, you could use either a 1.5mm drill bit or a hot wire to push it open).
+This is where you put the spring wire through and bend it on both sides almost to a right angle (let's say 110 degrees).
+Don't cut the spring steel wire too short before final assembly.
+- see the pictures in the pictures/version_1.0 folder https://github.com/edgarkech/scalable_field_camera/tree/master/pictures/version_1.0

+### assembling the front standard
+- start with slider and front standard, otherwise it may be difficult to get the front standard onto the slider with the pulling levers already assembled.
+- pre-assemble pulling lever plate, spring wire and pulling levers
+- put the pulling assembly to the bottom of the slider and screw it to the slider.
+- see again the pictures in the pictures/version_1.0 folder https://github.com/edgarkech/scalable_field_camera/tree/master/pictures/version_1.0

 ### focusing rod:
 Find "T6 lead screw" with fitting brass nuts on aliexpress, ebay or your preferred source, similar to this offer: https://www.aliexpress.com/item/32507277503.html.